 Mandatory Education Program

-As part of UCLA’s commitment to creating and maintaining a healthy and safe environment for all students, all incoming students will complete a mandatory education program that includes the topics of sexual assault, domestic violence, dating violence, and stalking.
-These programs are in accordance to state, federal and University mandates (see below).
+As part of UCLA’s commitment to creating and maintaining a healthy and safe environment for all students, all incoming students will complete a mandatory education program that includes the topics of Title IX – sexual assault, sexual harassment, domestic violence, dating violence, stalking, and bystander intervention.
+These programs are in accordance to state, federal, and University mandates (see below).

 All newly admitted UCLA students are required to receive education and training on topics related to Title IX.
 This is accomplished by completing two components:

-- A live presentation related to issues of sexual violence and Title IX
+- A live presentation related to issues of Title IX – sexual harassment and sexual assault

-If a student objects to attending the full presentation of “What It Means To Be A True Bruin” on the grounds of personal or religious reasons, reasonable accommodations for fulfilling the live requirement can be made by contacting the New Student & Transition Programs Office.
+If a student objects to attending the full live Title IX presentation on the grounds of personal or religious reasons, reasonable accommodations for fulfilling the live requirement can be made by contacting the Title IX Office.